A public art movement is telling the forgotten stories of Jacksonville’s Black History

 Santiago, who was born and raised in Jacksonville, says her city’s history as a thriving African American cultural capital in the early 20th century has been stamped out.
 And now is the time to bring it back.

-The project features work from the acclaimed Jacksonville-based Momo, along with fellow Jacksonville artists Toni Smailagic, Anthony Rooney and Christopher Clark, Miami muralist Ruben Ubiera and other national and international talent.
+The project features work from the acclaimed Jacksonville-based Momo.
+Along with fellow Jacksonville artists Toni Smailagic, Anthony Rooney and Christopher Clark.
+And Miami muralist Ruben Ubiera as well as other national and international talent.

 The murals pay tribute to the city’s cultural icons, including the acclaimed writer Zora Neale Hurston, James Weldon Johnson and his brother, the composer J. Rosamond Johnson who wrote the music for “Lift Every Voice” and the Negro League baseball star and Jacksonville NAACP leader Rutledge Pearson.